 Step 8: Itinerary building

-If there is anything you would like to see changed on the itinerary email the Education Coordinator or phone 250-728-3301 ext.
+If there is anything you would like to see changed on the itinerary, email firstname.lastname@example.org or phone 250-728-3301 ext.
 226 to discuss these changes.
+Keep in mind that not all changes will be possible, as scheduling is often set up in such a way as to allow multiple schools access to our various boats and lab spaces without overlap.

 1600 Arrive BMSC, settle into accommodations.